poseidon-framework/poseidon-framework.github.io/xerxes.md

                            "F4(<Ind1>,Group2,*Pac*,<Ind4>)".
 Group or individual
                            names are separated by commas, and a comma can be followed by any number of spaces.
+  --statConfig ARG         Specify a yaml file for the Fstatistics and group
+                           configurations
   --statFile ARG           Specify a file with F-Statistics specified similarly
                            as specified for option --stat.
 One line per statistics, and no new-line at the end